ndbroadbent/universal_causal_language/UX_AS_COMPUTATION.md

 ### 1. You Can't "Use" Software Without Computing

 There's no such thing as "passive use."
 When you use software, you're executing a program on your brain.
+You can think of your language fluency, culture, experience, and skills as an "interpreter" that runs the instructions you see on the screen.

-### 2. UX Testing is Literally Performance Testing
+### 2. UX Testing is Performance Testing

 "How long does it take users to complete this task?" = "What's the execution latency on the brain substrate?"